getsolus/solus-site.github.io/content/blog/2018-08-10-summertime-solus.md

 1. Is there an available update to this piece of software?
 2. What is the fallout for upgrading this software, the reverse dependencies of it, etc?

 This has traditionally involved following a bunch of RSS feeds, subscribing to mailing lists, and following the relevant social media accounts for keeping track of updates.
 For stack upgrades, this has varied from just writing a list of reverse dependencies in a text editor to creating spreadsheets with literally hundreds of rows of packages.
-While that isn't necessarily going away for some aspects of our roles (okay the spreadsheet thing is), Bryan has spend a significant amount of time writing the tooling to simplify both of the items I listed above.
+While that isn't necessarily going away for some aspects of our roles (okay the spreadsheet thing is), Bryan has spent a significant amount of time writing the tooling to simplify both of the items I listed above.

 So we've reached the end of this backstory, I won't read you another book.
 Let's actually talk about what those tools are.